lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

   </i>
 </div>

 Whatever brought you here, you may think of logging as entirely un-sexy.
 Let me challenge that thought for a second: If UX is how apps talk to end users, logging is how programs talk to devs.
-This often overlooked line of communication is the key to your long term relationship with your production code.
+This often overlooked line of communication may be the difference between a fling and a happy long term relationship with your production code.

-## I have a confession to make 😔
+## I have a confession to make

 Despite being a 40 year-old accomplished developer, I've never done proper logging.
 I mean yes I have used a debugger output window, but that's hardly going beyond first base according to this famous table I just made up: